brettc/partitionfinder/README.md

 to execute the example, or replace <morph/> with your own folder containing a Phylip file and .cfg.

 *Morphology has some special caveats.*
++ If you use automated partition discovery, this is based on the [TIGER](http://bioinf.nuim.ie/tiger/) of Cummins and McInerney (2012).
+Because this identifies characters that are dissimilar to other characters in the matrix (see paper for a discussion), some partitions may be quite small.
+That a partitioning scheme is supported statistically is not a guarantee that you will estimate a more correct topology using it, or that a Bayesian topology search will arrive at convergence using this scheme.
+We strongly suggest comparing trees between partitioned and unpartitioned runs, and, as always, _performing multiple rounds of topology estimation for any given set of parameters._
 + If all the data in your dataset are binary, specify 'binary' on line 10.
 + The command line option 'asc-corr=lewis' is an ascertainment bias correction.
 Unless you have collected invarient sites, you need to specify an ascertainment correction. 'asc-corr=lewis' is the correction described in Paul Lewis' [2001](http://sysbio.oxfordjournals.org/content/50/6/913) paper introducing the Mk model.
 More information can be found on